ColumbiaRoad/a-b-doer/README.md

 ## Test files

 In JS files ES6, imports, etc are supported and also Rollup will bundle and minify them.
-Styles should be created with SCSS/SASS syntax (imports are supported as well).
+Styles can be created with SCSS/SASS/CSS/LESS (imports are supported as well).
 If js file is the bundle entry, then styles should be imported in that file `import "./styles.scss"` and Rollup will handle it.

 By default, JS supports nullish coalescing and optional chaining.